Saturday 26 June 2021, 19:00

 Luci writes: My programme this year includes German and French artsongs from Brahms, Schubert, Hahn and Faure, an exquisite pair of songs by Madeleine Dring and American Songbook favourites.

-In the brief lull between lockdowns when we thought life was returning to normal, I and a friend, Amos Paran, baritone, recorded a recital in aid of Combat Stress – again with Matt’s help.
-This was supposed to have taken place live at the 1901 Club with Gus Tredwell on piano.
+In the brief lull between lockdowns when we thought life was returning to normal, I and a friend, Amos Paran, baritone, with Gus Tredwell on piano, recorded a recital in aid of Combat Stress – again with Matt’s help.
+This was supposed to have taken place live at the 1901 Club.
 Instead we recorded it there and released it on my YouTube channel

 Since September I have been following an opera course run by Morley College online.
 I was sceptical how much practical experience this would yield but due to the extraordinary abilities of the directors, Paneteros Kyriatzides (in London) and Jorge Balca (in Lisbon) to listen beyond what they are hearing over Teams/Zoom and see every flicker of expression it has been and continues to be simultaneously hugely rewarding and challenging.